Innosilicon Miner Hash Board Repair Guide [EN]

 1. The maintenance personnel must have certain electronic knowledge, more than one year of maintenance experience, and master QFN package welding technology.

-2. After repairing, the computing board must be tested twice and confirmed as OK before it can pass!
+2. After repairing, the hash board must be tested twice and confirmed as OK before it can pass!

 3. Pay attention to the operation method when replacing the chip.
 After replacing any accessories, the PCB board is not obviously deformed, and the replaced parts and the surrounding area shall be checked for whether there is open and short circuit.